Welcome from the headteacher, governors and staff.

 In all classrooms at St Joseph’s, talk partners or buddies are used to promote good learning.
 When the teacher poses a question the children will have a chance to think about their answer, discuss it with their partner and then could be randomly chosen to give their answer to the rest of the class.
 This strategy has been proven, through research, to increase participation and active learning.
 As well as teacher feedback, children give each other feedback on their work, whether that feedback is verbal or written, following guidelines which the class have established together.

+We are very proud of our school and would love to show you around.
 Please contact us if you wish to visit our school.

 Mrs Mary Young (Headteacher)